Wainuiomata: History

 After World War II ended in 1945, major growth occurred due to affordable housing developments attracting many young couples, which transformed Wainuiomata into a working-class community.
 This influx of young families earned the community the nickname of "Nappy Valley" in the 1950s.
+In 1965, the local member of Parliament urged construction of more schools, noting that there were 2500-3000 children under school age in Wainuiomata and 500 or 600 more were being born each year.
+The large population of children saw many schools built: Glendale School (1958), Fernlea School (1963), Wainuiomata College (1963), Wood Hatton School (1964), Arakura School (1965), Pencarrow School (1966), Wainuiomata Intermediate (1968), Parkway School (1969), Parkway Intermediate (1970), Parkway College (1972), Sun Valley School (1978).
+Some of these schools closed in the 2000s as the population had aged and decreased.

 New Zealand's first kōhanga reo opened in Wainuiomata in 1982.

 Gary McCormick's 1994 documentary series Heartland featured an episode about Wainuiomata.
 The programme angered many local people because it focussed on negative aspects and ignored many positive things going on in the valley.
 One resident featured on the programme was Chloe Reeves, who for a time became known as 'Chloe of Wainuiomata'.

 In April 2009 a Palmerston North hotelier banned all Wainuiomata residents after a series of misdemeanours by visitors from there.

 The first series of the television production Seven Periods with Mr Gormsby was shot in the old Wainuiomata College with many local residents as cast members.

 In 2022, a study commissioned by Wellington Regional Council and conducted by Jim Lynch, the founder of Zealandia, found that establishing a wildlife sanctuary in the Wainuiomata Water Collection Area was "technically and practically feasible".
 The name given to the proposed sanctuary is Puketahā.

 Geography

 Wainuiomata is situated in a basin surrounded by hills.
 The topography reduces local wind-flow, resulting in lower minimum temperatures in winter and higher maximum temperatures in summer than in most other parts of Wellington and the Hutt Valley.
 The valley floor is 86 m above sea level, and the highest point of the Wainuiomata Hill Road is 195 m above sea level.

 Wainuiomata River flows through the southern part of Wainuiomata, draining to the sea at Baring Head to the south.
 Two major tributaries join Wainuiomata River in the Homedale area: Wainuiomata Stream from Moore's Valley, and Black Creek, from north Wainuiomata.
 Water is piped from Wainuiomata to supply Wellington City with fresh water.

-The Orongorongo Valley, accessed via the Wainuiomata Valley, features bush walks and native-forest scenery.
+The Ōrongorongo Valley, accessed via the Wainuiomata Valley, features bush walks and native-forest scenery.